-The principles of design suggest how a designer can best arrange the various elements of a page layout in connection to the overall design and to each other.
+The principles of design suggest how a designer can best arrange the various components of a page layout in connection to the overall design and to each other.

-Generally, all the principles of design apply to any piece you may create.
+Generally, all the principles of design, also known as principles of composition, apply to any piece you may create.
 How you apply those principles determines how effective your design is in conveying the desired message and how attractive it appears.
 There is seldom only one correct way to apply each principle but check your documents to see how well you have applied each of these six principles of design.

 Visual balance comes from arranging elements on the page so that no one section is heavier than the other.
 Or, a designer may intentionally throw elements out of balance to create tension or a certain mood.
 Are your page elements all over the place are does each portion of the page balance out the rest?
 If out of balance, is it done purposely and with a specific intention in mind?Check Your Use of the Principle of Balance